 Microsoft Teams has great potential to help employees in virtually every field, but especially healthcare workers.
 Teams’ voice or video meeting capabilities, its power to enable real-time chat messaging between groups, and its tools that allow healthcare workers to share documents securely drive not only collaboration but also promote social distancing.

-In response to COVID-19, many healthcare organizations have adopted Teams at an accelerated rate.
-While most have seen immediate benefits, some have encountered challenges.
 In this blog, I will discuss some valuable “lessons learned” that will help healthcare leaders identify obstacles and compress Teams’ time to value as they prepare to meet the challenges ahead.

 Lesson 1: VPN

 Problem: Existing VPN capabilities (licensing and bandwidth) are common constraints.
 For example, Teams’ video-chat capabilities are powerful in healthcare settings, but they can eat up a lot of bandwidth, especially in large organizations.

 Solution: First, read my colleague Carmen Fontana’s advice for increasing your VPN speed.
 Then, explore cloud-based VPN services, or skip VPN altogether and access Teams directly from the cloud.
 In any case, fast, secure, reliable access is essential.

 Security is another VPN concern.
 To address this problem, look into “split tunneling” your VPN.
 Split tunneling allows you to choose which traffic goes through your VPN server and which goes through your internet services provider.

 Problem: Often, access lists and groups are out-of-date or not configured for Teams.
 That can leave some employees locked out of Teams and frustrated.